-The Board approves and regularly reviews the Group corporate governance policy and framework and top-level delegation of authority in terms of which matters are delegated to the Group Chief Executive.
+The Board approves and regularly reviews the Group corporate governance policy and framework and the top-level delegation of authority in terms of which matters are delegated to the Group Chief Executive.

-The Group Chief Executive is accountable to the Board for the successful execution of the Sanlam strategy and the overall management and performance of the Group, consistent with the primary aim of enhancing long-term stakeholder value.
+The Group Chief Executive is accountable to the Board for the successful execution of Sanlam's strategic objectives and the overall management and performance of the Group, consistent with the primary aim of enhancing long-term stakeholder value.

-The Board agreed to the manner in which the delegated authority is exercised by the Group Chief Executive, including the development and implementation of the Sanlam strategy.
+The Board agreed to the manner in which the delegated authority is exercised by the Group Chief Executive which includes the development and implementation of the Sanlam strategy.
 In terms of the Group corporate governance policy and framework, the Group Executive committee supports the Group Chief Executive in the implementation of the Group strategy and the overall management and performance of the Sanlam Group.
-The respective cluster businesses develop their own authorisation frameworks in alignment with the Board approved Group corporate governance policy.
+The respective cluster businesses develop their own authorisation frameworks in alignment with the Board approved Group corporate governance policy and framework.

-The Group Chief Executive is not a member of the Human Resources and Remuneration, the Audit, Actuarial and Finance or the Nominations committees, but attends any meeting, or part thereof, by invitation only, if and when required to contribute to pertinent issues and provide information to the respective committees.
+The Group Chief Executive is not a member of the Human Resources and Remuneration, the Audit, Actuarial and Finance or the Nominations committees, but attends any meeting, or part thereof by invitation only - i.e. if and when required to contribute to pertinent issues and provide information to the respective committees.
 Other professional commitments of the Group Chief Executive and succession planning arrangement for his position are disclosed in the Corporate Governance Report.

 The Board agrees upfront with the Group Chief Executive on whether the Group Chief Executive or other directors may take up additional professional positions, including membership on other governing bodies outside Sanlam.
 Time constraints and potential conflicts of interests are considered and balanced against the opportunity for professional development.
 The Board, supported by the Nominations committee and the Human Resources and Remuneration committee, evaluates the performance of the Group Chief Executive annually against agreed performance measures and targets.
 The Board's confirmation of its satisfaction of the effectiveness and contribution of the Group corporate governance policy and framework to effectively exercise authority and responsibilities is disclosed in the Corporate Governance Report.

-Also applicable: JSE3.84(h): The Company Secretary.
+ALSO APPLICABLE: JSE3.84(H): THE COMPANY SECRETARY.

-Mr S Bray is the Group Company Secretary, who has been duly appointed by the Board in accordance with the Companies Act.
-The Board considers and evaluates the competence, qualifications and experience of the Group Company Secretary annually, and is satisfied that he is competent and has the appropriate qualifications and experience to serve as the Group Company Secretary.
+The Group Company Secretary has been duly appointed by the Board in accordance with the Companies Act.
+The Board considers and evaluates the competence, qualifications and experience of the Group Company Secretary annually and is satisfied that he is competent and has the appropriate qualifications and experience to fulfil his role and responsibilities.
 The Group Company Secretary has a direct channel of communication to the Chair of the Board, while maintaining an arm's-length relationship with the directors as far as is reasonably possible.
 The role and responsibilities of the Group Company Secretary are described in the Board charter as well as summarised in the Corporate Governance Report.